FahimFaisalAbir/COMP-44161-FF/README.md

 ---

 ### Impact
-- Enables **automated, data-driven valuation** of properties.
+- Enables **automated, fair, data-driven valuation** of properties.
-- Reduces manual workload for assessors and analysts.
+- Reduces manual workload for assessors and analysts and help them to detect important features for operational decision making.
 - Improves **consistency** and **fairness** in property value estimation across regions.
 - Provides a foundation for future integration into municipal assessment or decision-support systems.

 ---
+# Automated Property Valuation Model (AVM)

+This project predicts the assessed market value of properties using supervised machine learning.

 ### Repository Structure
+** DataUtils - handle data loading, pre-processing , outlier detection, feature type detection and ETL pipeline ** Ensemble Model - Ensemble of tree based models
+** PropertyEvalModeling V3.ipynb - Perform exploratory data analysis, pre-processing and train suprevised models for property assesment, justification of modelling approach.

 ## Environment

 You will need to install several packages to run the existing code

-# Automated Property Valuation Model (AVM)

-This project predicts the assessed market value of properties using supervised machine learning.

 ---